wfx/teg/docs/hacking.md

-# So you want to help the developent of TEG? cool!
+# So you want to help the developent of TEG?

+cool!!!

 ## How to send changes